moneypot-com/shiba/README.md

 `withdraw <amount>`

-Withdraw the given number of bits from your Shiba balance to your bustabit account.
+Withdraw the given number of bits from your Shiba balance to your MoneyPot account.

 ### Miscellaneous